Paleochora

 Correspondents who visited in May 2001 walked almost to the end of the sand dunes on the island and found a few naturists, so decided to join them.
 There are small pools there between the rocks, they look very shallow but in fact were up to 5ft deep so perfect for my contributor's wife who is a nervous swimmer.
 They stayed all afternoon and there were a few passers-by but really very few considering the numbers on the nearer part of the island, and absolutely no hassle, they felt quite relaxed there.
 There are other pleasant stories of contributors managing a day in the nude in this fascinating place, more like the West Indies than the Mediterranean.
 Early in the season may be an advantage.

 Once on the peninsula there is a distinct path which takes you to the far end, an interesting and attractive walk taking about 30 minutes one way.
 After doing this walk you are near to the best beaches on the South side of peninsula.
 However, if you want to head straight for the beaches this is not a suitable route.
-It would be useful if your report stated that there are good beaches all along the South side, ie the left side as you approach, and none on the North side.
+It would be useful if your report stated that there are good beaches all along the South side, ie: the left side as you approach, and none on the North side.
 You need to head off to the left rather than following the main path.

 The more distant coves on the South side had small numbers of sunbathers, and almost all nude, and mostly couples.
 No need to be "reserved" about nudity here.
 We did not investigate the nearer beaches.
 There would be no problem getting a cove to yourself if you wish.
 Good views back towards the main island.
 Good sand.
 Good dunes to get lost in naked.
 Water especially clear, some rocks but not a problem.
 Maybe not so good for serious swimming, as rocks further out.
 Must be highly rated just because of its 'lost world' feel.